trigger-corp/Forge-Documentation/source/best_practice/screen_size.rst

 Below we define some of the terms used in this page.

 pixel
-  The smallest physical square that can be displayed on a screen, importantly a pixel in css does not always measure a physical pixel used on the device.
+  The smallest physical square that can be displayed on a screen.
+Importantly a pixel in css does not always measure a physical pixel used on the device.

 aspect ratio
-  The ratio of width to height on a screen, this can vary significantly on mobile devices, and also changes when the device is rotated.
+  The ratio of width to height on a screen.
+This can vary significantly on mobile devices and also changes when the device is rotated.

 pixel density
-  Different devices have different sizes of physical pixels, on Android devices are grouped into different desities of pixels, so that different devices can display the same content at a similar physical size.
+  Different devices have different sizes of physical pixels.
+Android devices are grouped into different desities of pixels, so that different devices can display the same content at a similar physical size.
 On iOS devices with a retina display have double the pixel density of other devices.

 display independent pixel or point
   Both of these terms are used to describe the "pixel" size used by CSS and HTML rather than the physical pixel size on Android and iOS devices.